Civil Division E-Filing

 Links to eFiling

-Click Here to eFile with the court’s eFiling vendor, One Legal, for civil cases filed in the Central Division (excluding construction defect).
+Click Here to see a list of eFiling Service Providers for civil cases filed in the Central Division (including construction defect).

 Reference Materials